Joanne (album): Background and development

 Lady Gaga's third studio album Artpop was released in November 2013 to mixed reviews.
 It debuted atop the Billboard 200 chart, and had sold 2.5 million copies as of July 2014.
 Gaga split from her longtime manager Troy Carter in late 2013.
 By June 2014, she and new manager Bobby Campbell had joined Artist Nation, the artist management division of Live Nation Entertainment.
-Gaga confessed to NME that she had considered quitting music altogether when feeling depressed about herself and "wasn't able to see my own ability or my own talent".
-The ambivalent reception to Artpop, all the controversies around this album and Born This Way (2011), and the negative press reactions, led Gaga's management to come up with an image change for her.
+Gaga confessed to NME that she had considered quitting music altogether because she felt depressed about herself and "wasn't able to see my own ability or my own talent".
+The ambivalent reception to Artpop, controversies surrounding the album and Born This Way (2011) and negative press reactions led Gaga's management to come up with an image change for her.
 Along with a more subdued appearance in the media, Gaga emphasized her vocal prowess.
 A tribute to the 50th anniversary of The Sound of Music at the 87th Academy Awards, where she sang a medley of songs from the film, was critically lauded.
 She and Tony Bennett also released Cheek to Cheek, an album of jazz duets, in September 2014 to generally favorable reviews.
 It debuted atop the Billboard 200, becoming Gaga's third consecutive number-one album in the United States, and won a Grammy Award for Best Traditional Pop Vocal Album.

 Gaga also starred in American Horror Story: Hotel (2015–2016), the fifth season of the American anthology television series American Horror Story, winning a Golden Globe Award for Best Actress – Miniseries or Television Film.
-At the awards ceremony, the singer confirmed she would be releasing her fifth studio album later in 2016, and was working on the logistics and aspects including the look she would portray for the record.
+At the awards ceremony, the singer confirmed she would be releasing her fifth studio album later in 2016, and was working on the logistics and changing her image.
 Throughout most of 2015 and 2016, Gaga teased fans about the album's creative and recording processes on her social media accounts.
 She was seen collaborating with longtime producer RedOne, as well as new collaborators like Giorgio Moroder, Mark Ronson and Nile Rodgers.